Skip to content

 How can I open a trading account?

-Once you’re ready, you can open a live trading account with us by filling in the application form.
-We’ll ask you a few questions about your trading experience and verify your identity.
-Once you’re account is opened successfully, you can fund your account and start trading.
+Once you’re ready, you can open a live trading account with us by filling in our application form.
+We’ll ask you a few questions about your trading experience and verify your identity (this takes place almost instantly in most cases).
+Then, you can fund your account and start trading.

 What is a demo account?

-We offer a free practice account, called a demo, to help you maximise your probability of successful trading through gaining experience and confidence in a risk-free environment before opening a live account.
+We offer free a practice account, called a demo, to help you develop your CFD trading skills and gain confidence before opening a live account.

-Opening a practice account with us is free and gives you access to a demo version of our live platform, plus $20,000 in virtual funds to practise trading (on the demo).
+Opening a demo account with us is free and gives you access to a demo version of our live platform to familiarise yourself with it, plus $200,000 in virtual funds to practise trading with on the demo.

 Create a demo account

 With us, you get free access to educational resources to learn more about trading and investing.
-This includes IG Academy, where you can undertake courses in your own time at various skill levels, from the most basic terms to advanced concepts.
+This includes IG Academy, where you can undertake courses in your own time at various skill levels, from the most basic concepts to advanced knowledge.

 Try these next